DiviProject/Divi/documentation/SPORKS.md

 ## Definition
 Sporks are a feature that was implemented by Dash, it allows to execute a change to consensus protocol in centralized manner.
-Dash and PIVX support very simple sproks that work as binary switches.
+Dash and PIVX support very simple sporks that work as binary switches.
 They are defined in next way:

 Spork is defined as `SPORK_ID` and `SPORK_VALUE` so spork is actually a pair.

-Usualy `SPORK_VALUE` is spork activation time.
+Usually `SPORK_VALUE` is spork activation time.
 It is used in code in next way:
 ```
 bool SporkManager::IsSporkActive(int sporkID)
 {